webtoknow/fx-trading-app/Week_06/Theory/README.md

   - the **next** calls are the most common because they deliver the data to subscribers

   **Disposing observables**:
-  - because the time it takes to execute can be infinite amount of time, we need a way to stop it when we want
+  - because the time it takes to execute can be infinite amount of time, we need a way to stop it when we want to
   - we will need to unsubscribe from the observable to do cleanup and release resources as it will be a waste of memory and computing power

 ### Forms and Validations